Learn something new every day

 More Info... by email

 Thermodynamic analysis is used by engineers to evaluate how energy affects the performance of mechanical systems.
 It uses mathematical models to determine the effects of different energy inputs and some of the energy outputs that result from a machine's operation.
 Engineers develop models to illustrate the variables that have a direct impact on the system's energy cycle.
-Common systems that are evaluated with a thermodynamic analysis are combustion engines and steam cycles.
+Common systems that are evaluated with this type of analysis are combustion engines and steam cycles.

 The analytic process breaks down and isolates the different sources of energy that a system needs in order to produce power.
 It examines how those energy sources interact with each other at each step of the process.
 Again using the example of an automobile engine, each major element of the system — such as gasoline, pressure, and temperature — would be separated and it would be determined at what point certain elements and interactions would cause different reactions within the engine.
 For instance, engineers know that when the gasoline is heated, which is triggered by the car's ignition process, it expands and combusts to provide the vehicle with the power to move.